danelms/softEng/minutes.md

 - Finalised design of login form

 ### 17/10/22 SDJ
-- Started coding the classes
+- Started coding the classes, commenting and testing
 - Begun sequence diagrams
 - Started UI prototyping
+- Added dynamic panels to the project